carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 But what if we wanted to do something different with the container?
-The output just gave us a suggestion of what to do -- let's use a different Docker image to explore what else we can do with the `docker run` command.
+The output just gave us a suggestion of what to do -- let's use a different Docker image to explore what else we can do with the `docker container run` command.
 The suggestion above is to use `ubuntu`, but we're going to run a different type of Linux, `alpine` instead because it's quicker to download.